Making Sense of The Infinite

 How to Sort Files by Size in Multilevel Directories in Linux / macOS

-Managing files on Linux often involves identifying the largest files within a directory and its subdirectories, particularly when disk space is at a premium.
+Managing files on often involves identifying the largest files within a directory and its subdirectories, particularly when disk space is at a premium.
 This article explains how to search for files in Linux and sort them by size, with the largest files appearing first.
 We’ll explore a few efficient command-line methods to achieve this.

 Using find and ls for Detailed File Information